PaceKW/A-Mood-Story/README.md

 # A Mood Story

-⏰ Updated on Mon, 16 Oct 2023 00:30:51 GMT
+⏰ Updated on Thu, 04 Jan 2024 19:49:01 GMT

-💭 Thought: Mungkin membuat catatan harian tentang pengalamanku ngoding.
+💭 Thought: Saatnya berpikir out of the box untuk menyelesaikan masalah ini!